-In 2001, I was on a short sabbatical and traveling to New Delhi from Mumbai; in train.
-Our Indian trains are really one of the wonders of the world.
+In 2001, I was on a short sabbatical and traveling to New Delhi from Mumbai; in a train.
+Our Indian trains are one of the wonders of the world.
 If you don’t believe me, get on it once.
 Nothing bad, it’s just really a joyful roller-coaster ride.

 I was traveling in class II sleeper coach where there are usually double the people than the seats.
 The journey was of around 1,200 km and there it was vacation time.
 So, it felt like all the 1.072 billion were in that coach.
-I was enjoying as usual.
+I was enjoying it as usual.
 The heat was killing and we were passing the hottest zone of the country.

 On a particular station, a small group of young men entered the coach with a blast.
-They were strong, stiff and disciplined headed by another young man who was a little older than the others.
+They were strong, stiff, and disciplined headed by another young man who was a little older than the others.
 I figured that these are military men but was reluctant, and little afraid, to ask.

 I was upset about this fact that our soldiers are guarding us all day and night but we don’t even have few seats for them.
 While I was thinking all of this, my heart told me to stop blaming and BE THE CHANGE!

 I took a spontaneous decision and offered my seat to all the officers.
 It wasn’t a long seat but good enough to seat all of us.
-The group head agreed — not easily — after learning my selfless intentions.
+The group leader agreed — not easily — after learning my selfless intentions.
 We all sat on the seat the whole evening and night till the next morning.

-Sheel was the first military officer whom I interacted for such a long time.
+Sheel was the first military officer whom I interacted for for such a long time.
 He was huge, powerful like a mountain and soft, compassionate like a fruit.
 He spoke with respectful language and with utter confidence.
-His team was equally disciplined, soft-spoken and little naughty.
+His team was equally disciplined, soft-spoken, and little naughty.

 After they went, I was only thinking about the good time we had together and also how bad we treat these officers.
-I have traveled widely in India by train and always have noticed military men standing the whole night without getting a berth to sleep or sit.
+I’ve traveled widely in India by train and always have noticed military men standing the whole night without getting a berth to sleep or sit.

 But, do you think I was the giver?
-I think the giver was Sheel who gave me an opportunity to offer my service and learn a lesson of a lifetime.
-It was this young Indian Air Force officer who offered an ordinary civilian like me to be of use to the nation; through this random act of kindness.
+I think the giver was Sheel who allowed me to offer my service and learn a lesson of a lifetime.
+It was this young IAF officer who offered an ordinary civilian like me to be of use to the nation; through this random act of kindness.